GeorgeShvab/statify/README.md

 Statify is a web application designed for viewing and analyzing statistics.
 Link for deployment: https://statify.world

-## What I am currently working on
+## Current stage

-I am working on admin dashboard.
-Almost all of the functionality I planned is done.
-Admin can add some content (indicators, values, countries) and edit it.
-Currently, I work on virtualization for values table.
-Maybe, I will add virtualization for other tables too.
+I'm developing an admin dashboard, with most of the planned functionality already implemented.
+The admin can now add and edit content, such as indicators, values, and countries.
+Currently, I'm focused on adding virtualization for the values table to improve performance.
+I may extend this feature to other tables as well.

 ## Project Overview